From Lady Mary’s Maid to serial killer

 JF: Oh yes, absolutely.
 I am sure Lady Mary could take Anna to the Ritz for tea one day and maybe a glass of champagne.
 I am sure they would have a lovely afternoon – a little bit of shopping, yes I can see that.
 They have got a great friendship, really.
 It has been lovely playing those scenes.
 And the lady’s maid would spent a great deal of time with the lady she looked after.
 Hours and hours during the day so naturally you would hope that they have built quite a good relationship.
 And Anna’s and Mary’s is particularly strong.

 RC: Because the characters are constrained so much by the period, it would be interesting to take any one of them out because it would be nice to get beneath the surface.
-That’s part of the succes of the show, every character and his story would be worth a drink in the bar at least.
+That’s part of the succes of the show, every character and his story would be worth a pint in the pub at least.

 If you could be a historical figure (dead or alive) for one day, which one would you chose?